Structural Remediation & Seismic Retrofit

 The Geology

 The Santa Monica Mountains, which form the spine of the Westside's hillside neighborhoods, are a layered sequence of sedimentary rocks: sandstone, siltstone, shale, and conglomerate, with occasional outcrops of granitic rock.
 These formations were deposited as marine sediments, uplifted by tectonic forces, and then eroded and weathered over millions of years.
 The result is a geology that varies dramatically over short distances.
-On a single residential lot in Bel Air or the Palisades, you can encounter competent bedrock at one corner and loose alluvial fill at another.
+On a single residential lot in the Palisades or Bel Air, you can encounter competent bedrock at one corner and loose alluvial fill at another.

 The alluvial soils of the LA Basin, which underlie the flatlands from Beverly Hills south, are derived from the adjacent mountain ranges and deposited by ancient stream systems.
 These deposits alternate between sandy, well-drained layers and clay-rich layers that are highly expansive.
 The clay mineralogy is dominated by montmorillonite, a clay that swells dramatically when it absorbs water and shrinks as it dries.
 This seasonal expansion and contraction cycle, driven by LA's distinct wet and dry seasons, subjects foundations to repetitive movement that accumulates over years and decades.